mapaloCat/Information-Visualization-and-Interaction/www/welcome.md

 <link href="styleMD.css" rel="stylesheet"></link>

-# Together we explore Europe!
+# Explore Europe with the application
 The shiny application is work of:

 <div class="center-block row" >